-‘Reflections Irregular’ by John Rollin Ridge is a thirty-seven line poem that follows the rhyming pattern of ABABCDCD for the first lines of the poem and then at the twelfth line switches to AABBCCDD… etc. Finally, at line twenty-three switches back to the original scheme for the rest of the piece.
+‘Reflections Irregular’ by John Rollin Ridge is a thirty-seven line poem that follows the rhyming pattern of ABABCDCD for the first lines of the poem and then at the twelfth line switches to AABBCCDD… etc. Finally, line twenty-three switches back to the original scheme for the rest of the piece.
 This changing rhyme scheme fits perfectly into the theme of the poem, and most especially the title.

 Summary of Reflections Irregular

 The poem begins with the speaker describing a place he is once again visiting after many long, brutal, adult years have passed.
-This place, that is blessed by a rolling stream that makes the most beautiful music, used to be a dear friend of his.
-Now that the has aged, he sees everything differently.
+This place, which is blessed by a rolling stream that makes the most beautiful music, used to be a dear friend of his.
+Now that he has aged, he sees everything differently.
 He can no longer feel what he did in the past.
 There is no joy to be had from wasting time in nature.

 His youth has long since passed, but the stream has remained the same.
-It still make the same low, happy sounds that it used to.
+It still makes the same low, happy sounds that it used to.
 But now his mind is filled with “business matters” and consumed by adult worries.
 He realizes as he visits this once much love place that the dreams that filled his head when he was young are now in “tatters.”

 Analysis of Reflections Irregular